Multiplier Hopf algebroids. Basic theory and examples: Counits for left multiplier bialgebroids

 (2) Assume that $\Tr$ is surjective and consider the following diagram:

 The outer cell commutes by \eqref{dg:tltr-module}, and all other cells except for the right one commute as well.
 Since $\widetilde{\Tr}$ is surjective, we can conclude that the right cell must commute.
 Therefore, $\varepsilon(ab) =\varepsilon(at(\varepsilon(b)))$ for all $a,b\in A$.
-If $\Tl$ is surjective, a similar argument applies. \end{proof}
+If $\Tl$ is surjective, a similar argument applies. \end{proof} \new \begin{remark} In Sweedler notation, the commutative diagram above amounts to the calculation

-If a left counit exists, then we can assume it to be surjective and the base algebra to be idempotent without loosing much generality, as shown by the following lemmas.